The Bronx: 2009 community survey

-In 2009, Hispanic and Latino Americans represented 52.0% of the Bronx's population.
-Puerto Ricans represented 23.2% of the borough's population.
-Over 72,500 Mexicans lived in the Bronx, and they formed 5.2% of the population.
-Cubans numbered over 9,640 members and formed 0.7% of the population.
-In addition, over 319,000 people were of various Hispanic and Latino groups, such as Dominican, Salvadoran, and so on.
-These groups collectively represented 22.9% of the population.
-At the 2010 Census, 53.5% of Bronx's population was of Hispanic, Latino, or Spanish origin (they may be of any race).

-Asian Americans are a small but sizable minority in the borough.
-Roughly 49,600 Asians make up 3.6% of the population.
-Roughly 13,600 Indians call the Bronx home, along with 9,800 Chinese, 6,540 Filipinos, 2,260 Vietnamese, 2,010 Koreans, and 1,100 Japanese.

 Multiracial Americans are also a sizable minority in the Bronx.
 People of multiracial heritage number over 41,800 individuals and represent 3.0% of the population.
-People of mixed Caucasian and African American heritage number over 6,850 members and form 0.5% of the population.
-People of mixed Caucasian and Native American heritage number over 2,450 members and form 0.2% of the population.
-People of mixed Caucasian and Asian heritage number over 880 members and form 0.1% of the population.
+People of mixed African American and European American heritage number over 6,850 members and form 0.5% of the population.
+People of mixed Native American and European heritage number over 2,450 members and form 0.2% of the population.
+People of mixed Asian and European heritage number over 880 members and form 0.1% of the population.
 People of mixed African American and Native American heritage number over 1,220 members and form 0.1% of the population.

+Out of all five boroughs, the Bronx has the lowest number and proportion of white residents.
+As of 2009, White Americans of both Hispanic and non-Hispanic origin represented over one-fifth (22.9%) of the Bronx's population, or 320,640 people.
+Non-Hispanic White people accounted for one-eighth of the population (12.1%, or 168,570 12.1%).
+This is in contrast to a century ago, when almost all Bronx residents were white (99.3% in 1920).
+That share fell to about one-third by 1980 (34.4%).
+As of 2009, White Americans of both Hispanic and non-Hispanic origin represented one-fifth (22.9%) of the Bronx's population, but counting non-Hispanic White people the proportion was under one-eighth (12.1%).
+The majority of the non-Hispanic European American population is of Italian and Irish descent.
+People of Italian descent numbered over 55,000 individuals and made up 3.9% of the population.
+People of Irish descent numbered over 43,500 individuals and made up 3.1% of the population.
+German Americans and Polish Americans made up 1.4% and 0.8% of the population respectively.
+The Bronx has the largest Albanian community in the United States.
+As of 2018, non-Hispanic White people account for about one in seven residents (14.9% in 2018).

 Older estimates

-The Census of 1930 counted only 1.0% (12,930) of the Bronx's population as Negro (while making no distinct counts of Hispanic or Spanish-surname residents).
+The census of 1930 counted only 1.0% (12,930) of the Bronx's population as Negro (while making no distinct counts of Hispanic or Spanish-surname residents).